Certificate in Gender Studies

 Real-World Applications

-The Certificate in Gender Studies is designed to equip students with the knowledge and critical thinking skills needed to address gender issues in the real world.
+The certificate is designed to equip students with the knowledge and critical thinking skills needed to address gender issues in the real world.
 Drawing from faculty expertise across disciplines such as sociology, psychology, communication, and visual arts, the certificate allows students to explore topics like women’s lives, sexuality, race, ethnicity, and the intersections within society.

 This undergraduate certificate caters to a wide audience, providing a strong foundation in feminist theory and scholarship.
 Students will develop the ability to critically analyze gender and its role in various aspects of life.
 Elective courses offer the flexibility to tailor studies to specific interests, such as Black women’s studies, health disparities, or the impact of globalization on women’s experiences.